 As instances of sexual abuse and assault in the Evergreen State have become more prevalent in recent months, Seattle attorney Chris Davis implores victims of these crimes to come forward with potential claims in order to hold these perpetrators responsible for their actions.

-There has been a rising focus on the identification and prosecution of sexual predators and perpetrators of sexual abuse in the United States, particularly since the emergence of the Penn State University child abuse scandal.
+There has been a rising focus on the identification and prosecution of sexual predators and perpetrators of sexual abuse in the United States, particularly since the emergence of the Penn State University child sexual abuse scandal.
 But experts in the field continue to insist that instances of sexual abuse are, generally speaking, underreported and as a result the criminals responsible are rarely held accountable.

 In fact, a 2004 report for the U.S. Department of Education claims that as little as six percent of all child sexual abuse cases in public schools are reported to authorities.
 The report also showed that when teachers are caught, they rarely face repercussions and the investigation is often swept under the rug.